praekeltfoundation/molo/docs/template-patterns.rst

 Django Molo Framework with a consistent look and feel using predefined Molo Core patterns and features - without reverse engineering our styles.
-The Design System and Molo Core serve as a single source of truth for our Frontend Templates stack, to help us establish cohesive user experience, common texonomy, enforce a modular approach and good quality code on mobile site applications.
+The Design System and Molo Core serve as a single source of truth for our Frontend Templates stack, to help us establish cohesive user experience, common taxonomy, enforce a modular approach and good quality code on mobile site applications.

 Mote is a container that renders pattern libraries being built by Praekelt.com.